Dominion of Ghana

 Ghana was the first African country colonised by European powers to achieve independence under majority rule.
-During the first three years after independence, from 1957 to 1960, a Westminster system of government was in place and Elizabeth II, the British monarch, also served as Queen of Ghana.
+During the first three years after independence, from 1957 to 1960, Ghana was a Commonwealth realm with a Westminster system of government and Elizabeth II, the British monarch, served as Queen of Ghana.
 Although the country was sometimes referred to as the Dominion of Ghana during this period, it never held the formal status of Dominion within the British Empire.

 The country that became the independent state of Ghana was at the date of independence made up of four separate territories with different statuses in British law: the Gold Coast Colony (founded in 1821); Ashanti (a "protectorate" from 1896 and a "colony" from 1901); British Togoland (a UN Trust Territory, formerly a League of Nations Mandate); and the Northern Territories (a "protectorate").

 Within the legal regime established by the British Nationality Act 1948 (entry into force, 1 January 1949), and related legislation, all British colonies were deemed under United Kingdom law to be "within the crown's dominions".
 This status continued after independence within the Commonwealth, so long as the new state continued to recognise the same person who was the British monarch as its head of state.

 From the date of entry into force of the Ghana Independence Act 1957 on 6 March 1957 the new state of Ghana became what was in British law termed an "independent Commonwealth country".
 It remained "within the crown's dominions" until 1 July 1960, when it became the Republic of Ghana and the Queen ceased to be head of state.
 The Republic of Ghana remained within the Commonwealth, though no longer "within the crown's dominions".

 During the period from 1957 to 1960, Kwame Nkrumah held office as prime minister (and head of government).
 The monarch's constitutional roles as head of state were mostly delegated to the Governor-General of Ghana.
 The following governors-general held office: